anengineer1/user_login/README.md

 ## Usage

-By default the application doesn't allow for anything aside from registering and login, by default it includes the admin user with the password "password", you can try it by using the curl command:
+By default the application doesn't allow for anything aside from registering and login and the defaul route, by default it includes the admin user with the password "password", you can try it by using the curl command:

         curl -i -H "Content-Type: application/json" -X POST -d '{ "username": "admin", "password": "password"}' http://localhost:8181/login